konfirm/php-qualityvalue/README.md

 $proper = (string) $collection;

 //  "foo,bar,baz;q=.8"
-//  - sorted on weight (and original order is the weight is the same)
+//  - sorted on weight (original order if the weight is equal)
 //  - 'bar' has its weight (q=) removed as it's 1, which is the default
 //  - 'qux' is removed as the weight 0 indicates "not acceptable")